Academany/fabzero/program/electronics/code101.md

 ## Setting up AVR-GCC Toolchain on Linux

 For writing code you just need a text editor, like atom.
-AVR-GCC is a toolchain that will help you with the software development process, but doesn’t do anything about burning the final executable (the hex file) to the microcontroller.
-For that we need to install **AVR D**ownloader **U**ploa**DE**r (avrdude).
+AVR-GCC is a tool-chain that will help you with the software development process, but doesn’t do anything about burning the final executable (the hex file) to the microcontroller.
+For that we need to install ** AVR D**ownloader ** U**ploa**DE**r (avrdude).

 In Ubuntu